eMedicine Specialties > Gastroenterology > Intestine

 Drains

 A nasogastric tube is typically left in place postoperatively.
 Ensuring that the tube functions continuously and remains unclogged is crucial.
-Criteria for removal of a nasogastric tube include diminishing output and return of bowel function as manifested by bowel sounds or the passage of flatus.
+Criteria for removal of the nasogastric tube include diminishing output and return of bowel function as manifested by bowel sounds or the passage of flatus.

-A Foley catheter remains in place in the early postoperative period to monitor hydration status and to serve as a guide for fluid resuscitation.
+A Foley catheter remains in place in the early postoperative period to monitor the hydration status and to serve as a guide for fluid resuscitation.
 Once the patient is stabilized and no further major fluid shifts occur, the catheter can be removed.

 Pulmonary toilet